-EVERY REVIEW FOR “TEVYE SERVED RAW” WAS A RAVE.
+EVERY REVIEW FOR “TEVYE SERVED RAW” IN NEW YORK WAS A RAVE.

 “Poignant...
 Hilarious...
 Exceptional performers with a real command of the language...
 Something to see” -- Jewish Standard